Allreality/midnight-infrastructure/README.md

 The Market Opportunity

 $500B+ Healthcare IT market blocked by compliance
-$25T+ Financial assets need private blockchain
+$25T+ Financial assets need a private blockchain
 $67B Enterprise blockchain by 2026
 Critical blocker: Lack of clear compliance implementation guides